MoH does not rule out return of COVID curbs if healthcare system under strain - The Scoop

 The health minister further clarified that only training for contact sports is allowed during the transition phase, while sports competitions are still banned.

-Joining the press briefing, Education Minister YB Dato Seri Setia Hj Hamzah Hj Sulaiman said 17,762 students have taken their first jab against COVID since the teenage vaccine rollout began on Monday.
+Joining the press briefing, Education Minister YB Dato Hj Hamzah Hj Sulaiman said 17,762 students have taken their first jab against COVID since the teenage vaccine rollout began on Monday.

 The number of students who took their first dose represents over 46 percent of the 38,201 students who were scheduled to be inoculated.